o3de/o3de-jenkins-pipeline/README.md

 4. Run cdk deploy and confirm the deployment when prompted
     - Use `--profile` to use a named config
     - Use `--context` to provide values not added to `cdk.context.json`

+> :warning: Review the items listed under `IAM Statement Changes` prior to confirming and deploying the CDK stack.
+During the bootstrap step CloudFormation was granted IAM permissions required to create and assign roles for deployments.
+Pay attention to this section especially if you've customized the IAM permissions in the stack.

 ```
 cdk deploy
 ```